-This is why we are strongly committed to the 3Rs principle of animal research:
+Animal use is a major responsibility for the scientists but also for the society.
+This is why we are strongly committed to the 3Rs principles (Replacement, Reduction and Refinement) in animal research:

 - Replacement.
 Replacing the use of animals with non-animal methods where possible.